 For them to grow at their best, select a position with dappled sunlight and especially protection from hot afternoon sun in summer, as well as from wind, which they dislike.

 The soil must be well drained and have an even supply of moisture.
-If they dry out, they will surely die.
+These plants are likely to die if they dry out too much.